Western American farmland

 5M

-Metric tons of imported Western demand
+Metric tons of unmet Western demand

 The problem